-He started his working life as a freelance violinist based in London, playing with a number of top ensembles, including the London Symphony Orchestra, Kent Opera, the Chamber Orchestra of Europe, the English Chamber Orchestra, the Kreisler String Orchestra, the Contemporary Chamber Orchestra, and the Adderbury Ensemble.
+He started his working life as a freelance violinist based in London, playing with a number of top ensembles, including the London Symphony Orchestra, Kent Opera, the Chamber Orchestra of Europe, the English Chamber Orchestra, the Kreisler String Orchestra, the Contemporary Chamber Orchestra, Serenata, and the Adderbury Ensemble.

 Psychosynthesis led Steve to Ken Wilber’s writing (www.kenwilber.com), where he found, for the first time, something he had been seeking for years: a way of understanding, and integrating psychology and spirituality which made sense to a person rooted in rationality, a revelation that Wilber’s work has brought to many thousands of people around the globe.
 Steve’s personal development journey has included several years of psychodynamic therapy, men’s work, and meditation within the Buddhist tradition, including many meditation retreats, with the Triatna Buddhist Community, and at Gaia House in Devon, with teachers including Rob Burbea, Chris Cullen, Martine Bachelor, Stephen Batchelor, Christina Feldman, Charles Genoud and Yanai Postelnik.
 He has been on the one week intensive in Mindful Self-Compassion with Chris Germer and Kristin Neff.
-He has been meditating since 1990, and his burning desire to make sense of the spiritual path, and how it fits with both psychology and the rational-scientific worldview has occupied him since that time, informed all the while by the extraordinary synthesis provided by Wilber’s Integral approach.
+He has been meditating since 1990, and his desire to make sense of the spiritual path, and how it fits with both psychology and the rational-scientific worldview has occupied him since that time, informed all the while by the extraordinary synthesis provided by Wilber’s Integral approach.
 Steve worked for leadership consultancy, Inner Leadership, applying both Psychosynthesis and the Integral model to organisational leadership.
 Steve attended the first Integral Ecology conference, in Boulder, 2003.
-He gave three presentations at the Integral European Conference in Hungary in May 2018.
-The IEC conferences are the foremost gathering of Integral practitioners in the world.
+He presented at the Integral European Conferences in Hungary in May 2018, online in May 2020.
+The IEC conferences are the foremost gathering of Integral thought leaders adn practitioners in the world.
 Steve has taught counselling, has co-led Men’s Rites of Passage intensives, and now runs Integral workshops and retreats (click here for more info).

-© Steve Banks 2019
+© Steve Banks 2020